|Copyright:||Waived under CC-0|

 For VO Data Providers¶

 If you run a DaCHS server, please subscribe to the DaCHS-users mailing list.
 It is low volume (less than one mail a month), and you get to know when new releases come out.
-We’d also appreciate being able to alert our users in case a security hole should be discovered in the software (which hasn’t happened so far, FWIW).
+We’d also appreciate being able to alert our users in case a security hole should be discovered in the software (which has happened once in the past ten years).

 If you have questions regarding DaCHS, we’d appreciate if you subscribed and sent your question to the DaCHS-support list (if all support requests went on the list, we’d expect a volume of about one mail per day, but let’s see).
 It has a public archive, and other users can profit from our (and your peers’) answers, which is why we prefer the list to questions sent directly to firstname.lastname@example.org; these will of course still be answered.

 Material related to DaCHS and the VO in general is also published now and then on GAVO’s blog